- Castle of Carcassonne

 If you love beautiful scenery set in a land that people have occupied for centuries, then you must go to the Southern France.
 You will find many great things to do while surrounded by lush scenery.
 Trip USA France recommend these 15 popular things to do in Southern France

-Visit the Castle of Carcassonne
+Castle of Carcassonne

 After you travel through the nearby wine country, you will arrive at the Castle of Carcassonne.
 Workers constructed this castle during Medieval times, and you will be amazed at its 53 towers that are surrounded by a moat.
 Once you climb the hill, you will be astonished at the views of modern-day Carcassonne.
 Upon UNESCO list of World Heritage Site, this is the largest European city with its walls still intact.
 It is easy to step back in time visiting this amazing site.

-People watch on the main square of Montpellier
+People watch in Montpellier

 The main square, Place de la Comedie, of Montpellier is a wonderful place to people watch.
 Many sidewalk cafes surround it.
 It provides you a great place to sit and watch locals and tourists from around the world visit this square.
 The square is known by locals as The Egg because of its previous oval shape.
 At its center is the Three Graces fountain sculpted by Étienne Dantoine.
 The graces are considered minor gods, and usually, like here, they are depicted in sets of three.
 You will also get a chance to see the historic Haussmann buildings that have surrounded this square since the 19th century.
 When builders constructed them, there were no elevators, so the wealthy lived on the second floor, and they enjoyed private balconies and more substantial windows.
 Designers added the balcony at the top of these buildings to make the building more aesthetically pleasing.